Hemanth-110500/Illumio/README.md

 **3. Readability**: The code includes comments and docstrings to ensure that it is easy to understand and follow.

 **4. File Handling**: The scripts use context managers (with statements) to ensure files are properly opened and closed, preventing resource leaks.

+## Conclusion

+This take home assessment provides a straightforward and efficient solution for processing and cleaning flow log and CSV files.
+By adhering to the constraints of using only built-in libraries, the scripts are easily portable and can be executed on any machine with Python 3.x installed.